AlisonYao/AlisonYao/README.md

 # Alison's Github Profile 👋

 Hi there!
 This is Alison Yuhan Yao.
 I am a Data Science undergrad student and an aspiring Data Scientist.
 My home is in Shanghai, China.
-I am currently live in Abu Dhabi, UAE.
+I am currently living in Abu Dhabi, UAE.
 I speak Mandarin 🇨🇳, English 🇺🇸 and a little bit of Spanish 🇪🇸.

 - 🌱 I’m currently studying Data Science @ NYU Shanghai
 - 📫 How to reach me: alisonyao821@gmail.com